qbleuse/AWS-SAMUEL/Documentation/Usage/Run.md

 Most of the method is explained in [AWS's Documentation](https://docs.aws.amazon.com/gamelift/latest/developerguide/integration-testing-local.html).

-You will need to download Java to run local gamelift, and run it.
+You will need to download Java to run local gamelift.

-Then start the packaged game server, you won't need to give arguments to run the server, it should be able to find gamelift buy itself locally.
+Then start the packaged game server, you won't need to give arguments to run the server, it should be able to find gamelift by itself.

 If InitSDK fails with the GameInstance code and no arguments, then replace the code with a call to